 At Tanadoona, we offer campers a traditional summer camp experience with canoeing, archery, swimming, kayaking, environmental education, high ropes course and more.
 Our main focus, however, is building positive relationships with campers and helping them discover their spark.
-Most counselors live on-site throughout the summer camp season, although some positions allow counselors to commute from home.
-Staff have free time during most weekends (Friday evening – Sunday afternoon).
-All meals are provided while working.

 To apply, complete BOTH of the following forms:

-- Leadership & Adventure Staff Training: May 20-24
+- Leadership Staff Training: May 31-June 4

-- General Staff Training: May 31 – June 8
+- All Staff Training: June 7-11

-Camp Season: June 9 – August 28
+Camp Season: June 14 – September 3, 2021

 Can’t work the whole summer?

 That’s okay – please still apply and let’s chat!
 We want staff to have some flexibility to take on other adventures throughout the summer, while still serving all our campers.

-A few things to note:
+A few things to keep in mind:

 - Hiring preference is given to staff who can commit to more weeks or the full summer.
 Please share dates you may or will need off before or during your interview.

-- ALL staff receive Friday evening-Sunday afternoon off.
+- ALL staff receive Friday evening-Sunday off.

 Benefits of working at Tanadoona